ishdhand/ishdhand.github.com/_pages/home.md

 ## News
 ----------------

+* **2015-09-29** - My paper on the [Realization of arbitrary discrete unitary transformations using spatial and internal modes of light
+](http://arxiv.org/abs/1508.06259) with Sandeep K. Goyal is accepted for publication in Physical Review A.

 * **2015-08-25** - My paper on the [Realization of arbitrary discrete unitary transformations using spatial and internal modes of light
 ](http://arxiv.org/abs/1508.06259) with Sandeep K. Goyal is up on ArXiv.